ox223252/jsonParser/README.md

 - [ ] manage integers
 - [x] add function to parse string
 - [x] add function to get one element
+- [x] add function to set an element
-- [ ] add function to set an element
+- [ ] add function to set an object
 - [ ] add function to print JSON in file/string
 - [ ] add documentation in header
 - [ ] effacer les objets correctement quand on supprime un element du tableau